What to expect on a Sunday:

 WORSHIP: We begin worship with everyone together.
 In this time of worship some will stand, some will sit, some will raise their hands.
 Just be yourself and do whatever is comfortable for you.
 Worshiping in songs is very meaningful for us, but we recognize that looks and feels different for each person.
 Our goal is to bring all that we are and have to God.
 The time closes with a few moments of reflection.

 TRANSITION: After worship we break for a brief amount of time.
-You can get some coffee and tea, meet new people, etc. Parents/guardians may take their children to Children’s Ministry and sign them in.
+You can get something to drink (coffee/tea/water) , meet new people, etc. Parents/guardians may take their children to Children’s Ministry and sign them in.
 If your children are new to our Children’s Ministry, please fill out an information form before leaving your child.
 Currently children ages 5 – 12 years engage in Biblical teaching, games, and activities.
 Each week we will evaluate whether a preschooler may be included in this group.
 The fourth Sunday of the month ages 10 years to 14 years will have a separate class with youth leaders.
-Second Sundays and fifth Sundays of the month children remain with their parent(s)/guardian(s) for the message.
-There are tables that are “Reserved for Families” to sit together to enable children to color,etc during that time.
+Second Sundays and fifth Sundays of the month children remain with their parent(s)/guardian(s).
+There are tables that are “Reserved for Families” to sit together to enable children to color, etc. during that time.
 In the lobby is a Children’s Bulletin with fun word games and puzzles to do while sitting through the message.
 Parent(s)/guardians may choose to keep their children with them for the entire service if they would like.